modernserf/hashtags-for-humans/docs/talk.md

 ## Definition

-*TODO: choose better term than temporal and stick with it*

 First, let's get our terms straight.
 There are a lot of systems that resemble hashtags -- well beyond the scope of twitter -- but there are three traits that define the hashtags I am exploring today.

 1. Hashtags are **relational**.
 An item in a collection can have multiple tags, and tags can have multiple items.
 Hashtag membership follows the same rules as mathematical sets.
 2. Hashtags are **vernacular**.
 Any string can be a hashtag, and a hashtag's meaning comes entirely through usage.
 There is no authority that decides what a hashtag can be or what content can be tagged with it.
-3. Hashtags are **temporal**.
-A hashtag is not a static collection; it is an ever-flowing stream.
-The messages in a hashtag have a place in time, and the hashtag is a channel of communication.
+3. Hashtags are **conversations**.
+A hashtag isn't just collection; its a channel of communication.
+One *participates in* and *responds to* a hashtag.

 # hierarchy vs keywords (relational)
 ## history